Submissions

 Publication

-Accepted Doctoral Consortium papers will be included in the workshop proceedings published by Springer LNCS.
+Accepted Doctoral Consortium papers will be published in the Springer Lecture Notes in Computer Science (LNCS) post-workshop proceedings volume.

 Acknowledgements